Synthefy/MultiTS-Eval/README.md

 # MultiTS-Eval: Multivariate Time Series Evaluation Dataset for Foundation Models

 A multivariate-first foundation model evaluation dataset that focuses on identifying a model's ability to leverage other useful time series for forecasting a single target time series.
-This codebase provides tooling and APIs for iterating through and evaluating metrics on the dataset, performing both univariate (just the target) and multivariate forecasting, and stratifying results according to different types of data according to different levels of complexity.
+This codebase provides tooling and APIs for iterating through and evaluating metrics on the dataset, performing both univariate (just the target) and multivariate forecasting, and stratifying results according to each dataset, different domains (ex. energy, web, etc.) and different categories (synthetic, traditional, etc.).

-## Usage
+# Usage

 ## Getting and Setting Up the Data:
+**Install git-lfs if not preset**
+Follow installation instructions here: [git-lfs](https://github.com/git-lfs/git-lfs?utm_source=gitlfs_site&utm_medium=installation_link&utm_campaign=gitlfs#installing)

 **Clone the dataset repo (requires git-lfs, ~100GB):**
 ```bash